 - Epernay – Reims : 30 minutes by car or by train

-- Champagne is less than 2 hours from Paris
+- The champagne region is only about 2 hours from Paris

-- There are direct trains from the Gare de l’Est to the stations of Epernay and Reims
+- There are direct trains from Gare de l’Est to Epernay and Reims

-- Visit 2 different houses: A large Champagne house and a winemaker from a smaller estate: it’s ultra complementary
+- Visit 2 different houses: A major Champagne house and a winemaker from a smaller vineyard: it’s a perfect match

-- Remember to book your visits to the cellars and restaurants (especially during the high season and on weekends)
+- emember to book your visits to the cellars and restaurants (especially during the summer season and on weekends)

 - Epernay is a small town with a village life – Reims is a younger town with more evening entertainment

-- There are city-passes to visit Reims, Epernay and the surrounding villages that offer free activities and discounts.
+- There are city-pass to visit Reims, Epernay and the surrounding villages with free activities and discounts

-- The tomb of Dom Pérignon is located in Hautvillers and is accessible during the day.
+- The tomb of Dom Pérignon is in Hautvillers and can be visited during the day.
 Hautvillers is 10 minutes from Epernay and 40 minutes from Reims by car

-- The beginning of the year and the month of August are periods when some Champagne houses and restaurants take vacations
+- During the New Year and August periods, some Champagne houses and restaurants take time off

 The Champagne roads are yours, enjoy!